-What will you feel when you are the only guy surrounded by around 70 or so immensely gorgeous and stunningly beautiful ladies all of whom are achievers in their respective areas.
-Well let me confess I was bit intimidated being the only male attendee barring two other male speakers in the Sheroes Bangalore summit this year.
+What will you feel when you are the only guy surrounded by around 70 or so immensely gorgeous and stunningly beautiful ladies all of whom are achievers in their respective areas?
+Well, let me confess I was bit intimidated being the only male attendee barring two other male speakers in the Sheroes Bangalore summit this year.
 All other men who were present on the occasion were either technicians or cameramen.

-It was not a surprise to me that everyone was surprised to see me in my carefree casual attire attending the conference and vigorously taking notes.
+It was not a surprise to me that everyone was surprised to see me in my carefree casual attire attending the Sheroes conference and vigorously taking notes.
 Questions were many, especially after my genre of blog was made public.
 Eyebrows were raised but I was able to explain that empowered women could play important roles in achieving gender equality and thus my invitation to this summit was marked as a significant step towards men’s causes I write for.

-If someone asks me to summarise the conference in one sentence, I will say it was the no nonsense summit that I have ever attended.
+If someone asks me to summarise the Sheroes conference in one sentence, I will say it was the no nonsense summit that I have ever attended.
 Well to put it in correct perspective, let me confess that there were only two occasions that had made me uncomfortable but those were relatively insignificant incidents.
-At the outset, let me confess that I was expecting a lot of feminist myths to float around and was truly surprised to see only business being discussed there, apart from some real women issues that the industry needs to address in any case.
+At the outset, let me confess that I was expecting a lot of feminist myths to float around and was truly surprised to see only business being discussed there, apart from some women issues that the industry needs to address in any case.

-But before I delve into the positives, let me talk about two negative incidents that kind of showed Indian men in bad lights and both came from the two male speakers in the conference, first, from Anurakt Jain, Director, New Initiatives, Inmobi when he started his conversation by mentioning about crime against women.
+But before I delve into the positives, let me talk about two negative incidents that kind of showed Indian men in bad lights and both came from the two male speakers in the sheroes meet, first, from Anurakt Jain, Director, New Initiatives, Inmobi when he started his conversation by mentioning about crime against women.
 It was completely not needed and out of place.
 When he did that I felt that he wanted to gain some brownie points from the gorgeous women present around.
 Every time a man does that I feel that he doesn’t have anything positive to show and hence he is demeaning himself in order to get noticed.

-The second incident happened from another male speaker Manav Subodh, Global Manager of Corporate Affairs group at Intel, when he mentioned about recent news of rape of a girl student in a Bangalore school and asked the attendees to create a business around that social cause (well, we understand that post trauma care is needed for victims) but what surprised me was that he spoke only about girl victims of rape.
+The second incident happened from another male speaker Manav Subodh, Global Manager of Corporate Affairs group at Intel, when he mentioned to Sheroes about recent news of rape of a girl student in a Bangalore school and asked the attendees to create a business around that social cause (well, we understand that post trauma care is needed for victims) but what surprised me was that he spoke only about girl victims of rape.
 Surely, he tried to touch upon a subject that he didn’t completely know.
 He had surely not seen news like this where boys are raped by their female teachers –

 He also didn’t know that a 2007 WCD ministry survey on abuse of children found that it was the boys who were sexually abused more compared to girls and that survey was repeated afterwards.

 Men like Manav creating hype around a topic they don’t know, made me think if he too wanted to earn some brownie points from the ladies present there, but then he revealed his secret.
 He told that he was working in UN projects related to women empowerment.
-I understood that probably he was only the messenger of UN that wanted to create business around women related crimes in India.
+I understood that probably he was a messenger of UN that wanted to create business around women related crimes in India.

-It was shocking to note that in a business conference when women were talking about new technologies, innovations and business strategies and discussing some complex business issues, the only two male speakers of the conference unnecessarily brought women safety issues and one of them gave an idea of doing business out of it.
+It was shocking to note that in a business conference of Sheroes when women were talking about new technologies, innovations and business strategies and discussing some complex business issues, the only two male speakers of the conference unnecessarily brought women safety issues and one of them gave an idea of doing business out of it.
 Immediately I remembered women NGOs like Shakti Bahini that encouraged women to file false rape cases and charged money for their suggestions.
 A great business model indeed, propagated by men like Manav and affected by thousands of common men who lose everything on simple accusation.

 Two other names came to my mind, 1.
 Tarun Tejpal and 2.
 Khurshid Anwar.

 Thankfully this was not elaborated further and people present in the conference didn’t take this note as seriously as I have seen in any other conferences.
-Probably the audience knew the reality or they thought it was irrelevant.
+Probably the Sheroes audience knew the reality or they thought it was irrelevant.
 In any case this kind of slow poisoning our minds only create deep rooted gender discrimination against men and boys who are denied justice today.